• Skip to primary navigation

 • Nutritional information is provided for guidance only and is not a strict analysis as ingredients vary.

-• Soda bread will keep fresh for 2-3 days, but older soda bread 3-4 days old can still be enjoyed toasted or reheated in the oven.
+• Soda bread is at its best 1-2 days after baking but it will keep fresh for 2-3 days, but older soda bread 3-4 days old can still be enjoyed toasted or refreshed in the oven.

-• Store soda bread wrapped in kitchen parchment or kitchen foil, within a bread bag, and place in a bread bin or similar.
+• Store soda bread wrapped in baking paper or kitchen foil, or within a bread bag, and place in a bread bin or similar.

-• Alternatively go the traditional route and wrap in a clean tea towel and keep in a bread bin or somewhere cool and dark.
+• Alternatively go the traditional route and wrap in a clean tea towel and keep in a bread bin or somewhere cool and dry.

-• Freeze soda bread, well wrapped, for 4-6 months.
-Add small piece of kitchen paper between individual slices for easy removal of a few slices at a time.
+• Freeze soda bread, well wrapped, for 2-3 months.
+Add a small piece of baking paper between individual slices for easy removal of a few slices at a time.

-• Soda bread is best enjoyed soon after baking, but older slices are amazing toasted or reheat in a warm oven for a few minutes to refresh.
+• Soda bread is best enjoyed soon after baking, but older slices are amazing toasted or reheated in a warm oven for a few minutes to refresh.

-• Toasted soda bread with baked beans served over and a little nutritional yeast flakes or grated vegan cheese, makes for a hearty lunch or lighter dinner.
+• Toasted and buttered soda bread with baked beans scooped over and a little nutritional yeast flakes or grated vegan cheese, makes for a delicious hearty lunch or lighter dinner.

-• Enjoy a wedge of soda bread with your favourite soup or stew, or as an accompaniment to a salad bowl.
+• Enjoy a wedge of soda bread with your favourite soup or stew, or as an accompaniment to a salad.

-• Soda bread can be either sliced into portions or go rustic and pull apart wedges!
+• Soda bread can be either sliced into portions or go rustic and pull apart the scored wedges.

 Nutrition